any-docs/css/content/guides/text_decoration/text_shadows/index.md

 ## Multiple shadows with transparent text

 Shadows are painted above any background colors or images and below any borders.
 While shadows overlay each other, they don't overlay the text.
-There is no equivalent of the {{cssxref("box-shadow")}} property's `inset` keyword in the text shadow world.
+There is no equivalent of the `box-shadow` property's `inset` keyword in the text shadow world.
 Unlike a box shadow, text shadows are not clipped to the shadowed shape and may show through if the text is partially-transparent.

-The following examples apply the same shadows to the text but with different {{cssxref("color")}} property values.
+The following examples apply the same shadows to the text but with different `color` property values.
 The semi-transparent examples are difficult to read but are included to demonstrate how shadows render:

 ```css live-sample___opaque
 p {